waynephillips/cloud-native-development/docs/devops/overview.md

 A Sandbox environment is not part of any official DevOps pipeline and is used only for Proof of Concepts (PoC) and experimental purposes.

-A Dev environment is used as the first stage in the DevOps delivery pipeline and serves as a testing environment for Dev teams to test continuously integrated code.
+A Dev environment is used as the first stage in the DevOps delivery pipeline and serves as a testing environment for Dev teams to test continuously integrated changes.

 A Test environment is used to review implementations with stakeholders and business partners.